Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/RuntimeFlagsPatch"

-Re-exports all named exports from the "effect/RuntimeFlagsPatch" module as "RuntimeFlagsPatch".
+Re-exports all named exports from the "effect/RuntimeFlagsPatch" module as `RuntimeFlagsPatch`.

 **Signature**